Evaluating Feature Attribution Methods in the Image Domain: Attribution Metrics

 \subsection{Deletion}

 The first and most widely known metric is Deletion \citep{Samek2015}.
-This metric works by iteratively removing the top $k$ most important pixels from an image.
-This is done by masking the pixel with some value (see further: \ref{sec:Masking}).
+This metric works by iteratively removing the top $k$ most important features from an input sample.
+This is done by masking the feature with some value (see further: \ref{sec:Masking}).

-An ordering of pixels where the most important pixels are ranked highest will cause a steep decrease in the output confidence of the model.
-This can be summarized by computing the area under the perturbation curve, where a low AUC corresponds to a good explanation. \citet{Samek2015} also introduces an alternative variant of the Deletion metric, where the pixels are masked in reversed order of importance.
+An ordering of features where the most important features are ranked highest will cause a steep decrease in the output confidence of the model.
+This can be summarized by computing the area under the perturbation curve, where a low AUC corresponds to a good explanation. \citet{Samek2015} also introduces an alternative variant of the Deletion metric, where the features are masked in reversed order of importance.
 In that case, a high AUC value indicates a good attribution map.
 We call this variant Deletion$_{LeRF}$ (Least Relevant First), and the original Deletion$_{MoRF}$ (Most Relevant First).

 Where $L$ is the maximum number of inputs masked, and $c$ is the output that the attribution is intended to explain (usually this is the highest output of the model, which corresponds to the class that the model assigned to $\mathbf{x}$).
 For large images, we can approximate this value by taking a fixed number of steps with a constant step size.
 The MoRF-variant evaluates the high end of the attribution map, whereas the LeRF-variant evaluates the low end.
 We choose $L$ such that at most 15\% of pixels are masked, which corresponds to the original approach in \citet{Samek2015}.
 This limits the influence of out-of-distribution effects: as more pixels are removed, the image gets further removed from the original data manifold, making the result less representative.
 This metric scales linearly in the number of steps $L$ taken to compute the AUC.